-The Student Work Set Cover Sheet asks for information that helps the visiting team understand the sets of student work submitted in light of the school's core values, beliefs about learning, and vision of the graduate, as well as the local context.
+The Student Work Set Cover Sheet (See next page.) asks for information that helps the visiting team understand the sets of student work submitted in light of the school's core values, beliefs about learning, and vision of the graduate, as well as the local context.
 Each teacher submitting a set of student work should complete a cover sheet and ensure that each set meets the expectations outlined on the cover sheet.

-The teacher's reflection is an important part of the review of student work, as it puts student work into context.
-In the reflection, teachers should identify the extent to which the student work represents proficiency.
-In addition, teachers should consider which of the Principles and Descriptors in the Standards for Accreditation are evident in the student work.
+The teacher's reflection is an essential part of the review of student work, as it puts student work into context.
+In the reflection, teachers should identify how much the student work represents proficiency.
+In addition, teachers should indicate which of the Principles and Descriptors in the Standards for Accreditation are evident in the student work.